 - Getting into the trash and eating spoiled food

 Step 2.
-Evaluate your puppy.
+Evaluate Your Puppy for Symptoms

 - Vomiting and/or diarrhea